Fairlight Kit Guide: Here are the Basics You Need to Edit Audio in DaVinci Resolve

 To record audio, we’re for a comfortable set of closed-back, over-ear headphones that cup the entire ear and block outside noise.
 Here are some suggestions.

 The Sony MDR-7506 Closed-Back Professional Headphones are an industry-standard, budget-friendly option—they’re suitable for location mixing and commonly found in a lot of local studios.
 They’re comfy and have an impressive sound.
 While they could be more durable, if they live indoors they should last a while [Editor’s note: had a pair that lasted for 10 years].
 You can find them selling from $100-140 US.
-And if you can’t, or if you prefer, Senal makes a very, very similar alternative, which sports a few extra features for around the price.
+And if you can’t, or if you prefer, Senal makes a very, very similar alternative, which sports a few extra features for around the same price.
 The audio quality is very close, too, if not practically the same.

 There are lots of less expensive options out there, and smaller brands can offer some surprising deals.
 If you are looking for a higher-calibre headphone, the large brands like Shure, AKG, and Sennheiser have options too.
 Any pair of studio headphones from these companies would do happily do the trick, and there is no wrong answer when it comes to your listening and comfort preferences.